five-dots/Dict/README.md

 `Dict` is a R package which implements a key-value dictionary data structure based on [R6](https://github.com/r-lib/R6) class.
 It is designed to be similar usages with other languages' dictionary implementations (e.g. Pytyon).

-R's `vector` and `list` of course can have names, so you can get/set value by a name (key) like a dictionary.
+R's `vector` and `list`, of course can have names, so you can get and set value by a name (key) like a dictionary.
 Using regular data structure must be a recommended way in the most of cases.
 But, if you are interested in the following characteristics, this package is for you!

 -   **Reference semantics**: Usefull to keep project wide parametes or states referred from mutiple models.
 -   **Inheritance**: Easilly expand features according to your needs.